AdrianKriger/osm_LoD1_3DCityModel/districts/Good-To-Know.md

   <img width="650" height="350" src="img/interactive.png">
 </p>
 <p align="center">
     Fig 1.
-An example of how the interactive visualization can be customized through coloring the building stock (school, retail, housing, commercial, etc.).
+An example of how the interactive visualization can be customized through coloring the building stock (school, retail, housing, commercial, etc.) while the tooltips showcase the underlying data.
 </p>

 <ins>**Accuracy:**</ins>